-Store, share and access files with your team via the Dropbox app so you can view progress and give feedback as soon as it comes in.
+Store, share, and sync files with your team via the Dropbox app so you can view progress and give feedback as soon as it comes in.
 If like mine, your team is scattered around the world, I like to get instant notifications when there’s been an update to a file so I can take action immediately.
 It’s also helpful to be able to keep all my files in the cloud so I can access them from anywhere, anytime, without the need for lagging around my laptop.

 To learn more about Dropbox, click here.

-To-do lists, random ideas and moments of inspiration don’t stop when you’re on the go, if anything, you’re more likely to think of your best idea when you’re not at your desk, so I keep Evernote on my phone to capture any thoughts as the come to me.
+To-do lists, random ideas and moments of inspiration don’t stop when you’re on the go, if anything, you’re more likely to think of your best idea when you’re not at your desk, so I keep Evernote on my phone to capture any thoughts as they come to me.
 There’s nothing worse than thinking of a great idea and forgetting it before you have a chance to write it down, so the Evernote app is a catchall for me when I’m out.

 To learn more about Evernote, click here.

 Google Drive, Google Docs, Google Sheets and Google Slides: I keep all of these apps on my phone so I can stay updated with my team when I’m not with them and work on any projects when I’m waiting in the coffee line.

 To learn more about Google Apps, click here.